robotix/2020.robotix.in/_events/crusade.md

 * For restart: -100

-* Time bonus: + [360 - (time taken in sec)] x 3 points (would be given only if all the glowing LEDs are identified successfully, all the turns are accomplished without any manual help and the robot ends its run at the end zone).
+* Time bonus: + [360 - (time taken in sec)] x 3 points (would be given only if all the glowing LEDs are identified successfully, all the turns are accomplished without any manual help, all the T junctions are cleared successfully and the robot ends its run at the end zone).

 #### Round 2